Research Team

 The STAT shall advise, assist, support and plan research activities for the FORGE program.
 STAT activities are expected to strengthen the technical rigor and raise scientific research potential of Utah FORGE.

 The STAT will consist of up to 15 members and the Chair.
-The STAT’s primary charge is to provide overall technical guidance throughout Phases 2C and 3, and to ensure that DOE objectives are fully considered and incorporated into the execution of FORGE and associated R&D projects.
-Members of the STAT will be aligned with key technical areas of FORGE and are envisioned to be thought leaders in their respective fields.
+The STAT’s primary charge is to provide overall technical guidance throughout Phases 2C, 3, and 4, and to ensure that DOE objectives are fully considered and incorporated into the execution of Utah FORGE and associated R&D projects.
+Members of the STAT will be aligned with key technical areas of Utah FORGE and are envisioned to be thought leaders in their respective fields.

-- Design and make recommendations regarding the strategic direction of FORGE and provide guidance to the Utah FORGE Project Management Team (PMT)
+• Designs and makes recommendations regarding the strategic direction of FORGE and provides guidance to the Utah FORGE Project Management Team (PMT)

-- Establish technical baselines and develop metrics for research and development success in accordance with GTO Roadmaps and goals
+• Establishes technical baselines and develops metrics for research and development success in accordance with OG Roadmaps and goals.

-- As requested, provide input on specific management and operational issues to the Utah FORGE PMT
+• As requested, it provides input on specific management and operational issues to the Utah FORGE PMT.

-- Assess progress of FORGE research and development underway to feed into new research and development solicitations Develop topics for annual R&D solicitations and provide guidance for review and selection
+• Assesses progress of FORGE research and development underway to feed into new research and development solicitations.
+Develops topics for annual R&D solicitations and provides guidance for review and selection.

-- Make award recommendations to the Research and Development Steering Committee
+• Makes award recommendations to the Research and Development Steering Committee.

-- Provide input to an annual research and development report
+• Provides input to an annual research and development reports.

-The STAT will be assisted by an international subcommittee comprised of government officials or technical experts appointed by their nation’s government to serve in an ex officio role.
-Members of this subcommittee will attend open meetings of the STAT in a non-voting capacity.
+The STAT is assisted by a subcommittee comprised of government officials or technical experts appointed by their nation’s government to serve in an ex officio role.
+Members of this subcommittee attend open meetings of the STAT in a non-voting capacity.

 Research and Development Steering Committee (R&D SC)

-The external R&D program will be managed by the Research and Development Steering Committee (R&D SC) working in concert with the Technical Analysis, Review, and Monitoring Committee (TARMaC) and the Science and Technology Analysis Team (STAT).
+The external R&D program is managed by the Research and Development Steering Committee (R&D SC) working in concert with the Science and Technology Analysis Team (STAT).

-The Geothermal Technologies Office (GTO) plays a leadership role in developing, planning and funding the FORGE program and external FORGE R&D. The Project Managers will assist in the development of R&D solicitations, ensure all DOE mandated requirements are captured and provide day-to-day support of the selected R&D projects.
+The Office of Geothermal (OG) plays a leadership role in developing, planning and funding the FORGE program and external FORGE R&D. The Project Managers will assist in the development of R&D solicitations, ensure all DOE mandated requirements are captured and provide day-to-day support of the selected R&D projects.